dxw/whippet-server/README.md

     $ sudo ln -s /path/to/the/script/called/whippet /usr/bin/whippet

-### PHP 5.4
+### PHP >= 5.4

-Whippet requires PHP 5.4.
+Whippet requires PHP 5.4 or greater.
+It must have been compiled with the --enable_pcntl flag otherwise you will see "Call to undefined function pcntl_signal()" errors.

 Check which version you're currently using by running php -v.
-It should hopefully be 5.4.x

 To install do: